immedha/scrolla/README.md

 </div>

-Transform articles, PDFs, and web content into engaging short-form videos with cutting-edge AI technology.
+Scrolla transforms articles, PDFs, and web content into engaging short-form videos with cutting-edge AI technology.
+It lets you enjoy the entertainment of scrolling through social media while effortlessly absorbing educational content at the same time.

 > Scrolla combines advanced AI technology with powerful content processing tools to transform text into engaging short-form video content.